j-morano/contemporary-z/README.md

 ### Install from source

 To install `cz` from source, it is required to have installed [Cargo](https://doc.rust-lang.org/cargo/), the Rust _package manager_.
-You can install rust, with rustc and cargo, following the instructions on [this](https://www.rust-lang.org/tools/install) page or from the official repositories of your distribution.
+You can install Rust, with `rustc` and `cargo`, following the instructions on [this](https://www.rust-lang.org/tools/install) page or from the official repositories of your distribution.

 If this requirement is met, it is only necessary to clone the repository and run the specific installation script for the desired shell.